Learn about the requirements needed, depending on the equipment, to begin pursuing employment.

 Heavy Equipment

-When learning to operate wheel loaders, backhoes, bulldozers, excavators, and more, however, students will NOT receive certification (or the opportunity to test for it) at the end of their training.
-Instead, when the training is complete students will receive a CREDENTIAL from the National Center for Construction Education and Research (NCCER).
+However, when learning to operate wheel loaders, backhoes, bulldozers, excavators, and more, students will NOT receive certification (or the opportunity to test for it) at the end of their training.
+Instead, when the training is complete students will receive a credential from the National Center for Construction Education and Research (NCCER).

 This credential is the most important part of the requirements to become a heavy equipment operator.
-By becoming accredited with NCCER, students have demonstrated they completed an NCCER-sanctioned curriculum.
-It shows they have the knowledge and have shown proficiency in how to operate various pieces of equipment safely on a job site.
+By becoming accredited with NCCER, students have demonstrated they completed an NCCER-sanctioned curriculum, and that they have the knowledge and proficiency in how to operate various pieces of equipment safely on a job site.

 Ready to grow with heavy equipment operator training?
 Plan with the right course.